snlab/vxe/README.md

-# VXE: A Virtual eXecution Environment to Build Automatic Data-Dependent Programming Framework
+# VXE: SDN Function Instance Store as a Mechanism to Automatically Implement Intents

+We implement VXE, a tool to provide a Virtual eXecution Environment for building function-instance-based system like [FAST](), and a demo system by using VXE.

 ## Problem and Goal